siran/writing/books/A New Arithmetic/A New Arithmetic - 999 Conclusion.md

 analytically by $e^{i\phi}$, while the ultrareal magnitude remains inside the positive part of the reals.
-But the angle is only one useful representation of relation, not a requirement on every ultrareal quantity; descriptors may also encode hyperbolic, tangential, or otherwise non-angular relations.
+But the angle is only one useful representation of relation, not a requirement on every ultrareal quantity; descriptors may also encode hyperbolic, tangential, weighted, or otherwise non-angular relations.

 The program is therefore conservative in one sense and radical in another: keep the physics of energy in positive real magnitudes, and move opposition into